 The Recognition and Accountability Framework ('RAF') is a framework that we use in performance evaluation of our leadership, audit partners and other engagement leaders in respect to quality-related considerations.
-The RAF applies to TSP, TAL, audit business unit leaders, quality functions leaders and all engagement leaders of assurance engagements as well as to Quality Review Partners ('QRP') performing engagement quality control reviews.
+The RAF applies to TSP, TAL, audit business unit leaders, leaders of the quality functions and all engagement leaders of assurance engagements as well as to Quality Review Partners ('QRP') performing engagement quality control reviews.